njpipeorgan/L1000-bayesian/example/README.md

 # Peak deconvolution examples

-Here we give two examples to show how to use the Bayesian peak deconvolution algorithm.
-The algorithm has implementations in two languages &mdash; C++ and CUDA.
+Here we give two examples for using the Bayesian peak deconvolution algorithm.

+## Background
+L1000 uses the Luminex FlexMap 3D platform, which can identify 500 different bead color as tags for different genes.
+To measure all 978 landmark genes within one scan, L1000 separately coupled two gene barcodes to aliquots of the same bead color and mixed them with a ratio of 2:1.
+In consequence, two peaks in the distribution of fluorescent intensity are expected, and a deconvolution step is involved here to access the expression of a certain gene.

+## Implementation

+The algorithm has implementations in two languages &mdash; [C++]() and [CUDA]().
 The implementation in CUDA is typically more efficient, so it is preferred if you want to test the algorithm on a large scale.

 The examples will illustrate how to get a *z*-score from raw fluorescent intensity values, which includes